pad52/oxygen-wpml-tools/README.md

 Usage is the following:

-    Upload the script somewhere in your wp installation visit the script address from the browser or from the command line using php interpreter donwload the JSONs generated
+    Upload the script in wp-content/plugins inside your wp installation visit the script address from the browser or from the command line using php interpreter donwload the JSONs generated